 Laser Headlight technology is in it’s infancy as of this article (late 2018), and we won’t get too deep into it as it’s not an option on really any vehicle, nor any aftermarket options.
 You can probably guess how laser headlights will work, like the laser pointer you may have played with in school, or used during an important presentation, but at a much higher output rate.
 It’s cool space age stuff, but I’m sure we’ll see it trickle down into the everyday vehicle, just like HID and LED have.

 PROS: Up to 1000X brighter than LED while using less power than LED, Over 2X the distance of LED, Very focused beam

-CONS: Not available in the US (in EU on some high-end luxury cars), Expensive
+CONS: Only recently available in the US on some high-end luxury cars, Expensive

 So which is the best technology?
 Well that answer is subjective, based on what your needs are, how deep your pockets go, how much effort you want to put into your ‘upgrade’, and so on.
 Read below as we get into application specific recommendations.

 DISCLAIMER (because we must): You agree to use any and all products listed on this entire website at your own risk.
 BulbFacts claims no responsibility for injury or death for any type of use of listed products.
 BulbFacts accepts no liability for any misuse of any headlight, fog light, or lighting product.
 Certain headlights may be restricted by law for use only in certain conditions such as off-road use only.
 You must check with your local law enforcement agency prior to making any modifications to your vehicle's lighting systems.

 This is the #1 question we have seen asked, and you have come to the right place for the answer.
 So, you want to ‘boost’ your light output?
 You have some great choices, and it will all depend on how much you’re looking to spend.
 More money typically means higher light output, as long as you do things right of course, and follow our recommendations here.